periode/thesis/readings/notes/budd_aesthetic_essence.md

 An item's aesthetic value is the capacity to elicit "reasonable" or "apt" pleasurable admiration (pleasure not just from its perception), taken from its higher-order properties or relation between elements (aesthetic value).

-But we can exchange pleasure with **imaginative realization**, and as such we get closer to cognition.
+But we can exchange pleasure with **imaginative realization** (my expression), and as such we get closer to cognition.